Trophy (countermeasure)

-Trophy (Israel Defense Forces designation מעיל רוח, lit.
-"Windbreaker") is a military active protection system (APS) designed to protect vehicles from anti-tank guided missiles (ATGMs), rocket-propelled grenades (RPGs), anti-tank rockets, and high-explosive anti-tank (HEAT) rounds.
-A small number of explosively formed projectiles destroy incoming threats before they hit the vehicle.
-Its principal purpose is to supplement the armour of light and heavy armored fighting vehicles.
-Developed by Rafael Advanced Defense Systems Ltd. of Israel and currently fielding over 1,000 systems to all major Israeli ground combat platforms (Merkava Mark 3 & 4 and Namer APCs), and U.S. Abrams M1A1/2, and tested on the Stryker APCs and Bradley Fighting Vehicles (BFVs).
-Trophy protects against a wide variety of anti-tank threats, while also maximizing the vehicle's ability to identify enemy location to crews and combat formation, thereby providing greater survivability and maneuverability in all combat theatres.
+Trophy (Israel Defense Forces designation מעיל רוח) is a protection system for military armored vehicles.
+It is termed an active protection system (APS) and is designed by Rafael Advanced Defense Systems.

+It is designed to supplement the standard armor of light and heavy armored fighting vehicles.
+The system is in active use on Merkava Mark 4 tanks and the Namer armored personnel carrier (APC).
+It is also found on the Abrams M1A1/2 tanks, and has been tested on Stryker APCs and Bradley Fighting Vehicles.

+The Trophy system protects against a wide variety of anti-tank threats, while also enhancing the vehicle's ability to identify enemy locations.

 Design

-Trophy's first production contract was signed in 2007.
-Safety certification was granted in 2010.
+Trophy's first production manufacturing contract between IDF and Rafael was signed in 2007.
+Israeli Government/IDF Safety certification was granted in 2010.
 First deliveries began immediately afterward.
-The design includes the Elta EL/M-2133 F/G band fire-control radar with four flat-panel antennas mounted on the vehicle, with a 360-degree field of view.
-When a projectile is detected, the internal computer calculates an approach vector before the projectile arrives.
-Once the incoming weapon is classified, the computers calculate the optimal time and angle to fire the counter-measures.
-The response comes from two rotating launchers installed on the sides of the vehicle which fire a very small number of a MEFPs (Multiple Explosively Formed Penetrators) which form a very tight, precise matrix, aimed at a specific point on the anti-tank projectile's warhead.
-The system is designed to have a very small kill zone so that it does not endanger personnel near the protected vehicle.
+The design is centered on the Elta EL/M-2133 F/G band fire-control radar with four flat-panel antennas mounted on the vehicle, this provides a 360-degree sensing field around the protected vehicle.

+The system allegedly relies heavily on high-speed computational technologies.
+Upon detection of an incoming projectile, the system automatically computes various parameters, such as the approach vector, nature of the threat, time to impact, and angle of approach.
+The defensive projectiles are launched by two rotating projectile launchers positioned on the sides of the vehicle.
+These launchers deploy a number of small EFPs (Explosively Formed Penetrators), forming a precise and closely spaced matrix, targeting an area in front of the anti-tank projectile.
+The system has been engineered with a narrow kill zone to ensure the safety of friendly personnel in proximity to the protected vehicle.

-Trophy is a modular system that enables connectivity to other systems, such as soft-kill, C4I systems, remote-controlled weapon stations, etc. The system is designed to work against all types of anti-tank guided missiles, rockets, and high-explosive anti-tank (HEAT) rounds, including handheld weapons such as rocket propelled grenades and recoilless rifles.
-The system can simultaneously engage several threats arriving from different directions, is effective on stationary or moving platforms, and is effective against both short- and long-range threats.
-Newer versions of the system include a reloading feature for multiple firings.
-The Trophy development plan includes an enhanced countermeasures unit to be available in the future to protect against kinetic energy penetrators.
+Trophy is a system that enables connectivity to other technologies, such as soft-kill, C4I systems, remote-controlled weapons stations, etc. The system is designed to defend against many types of anti-tank guided missiles, rockets, and high-explosive anti-tank (HEAT) rounds, shoulder launched weapons such as rocket propelled grenades and recoilless rifles.

+The system can simultaneously engage numerous threats arriving from different directions, it is effective on stationary or moving platforms, and is effective against both short- and long-range threats.
+Newer versions of the system include an automated reloading feature for multiple firings of defensive counter projectiles.
+Rafael's development program for the system includes an enhanced countermeasures unit - to be available in the future, to protect against kinetic energy penetrators.